 - January 1999: Micro Enterprise Development by ORR (World Relief Economic Advancement Program – WREAP).
 116 Refugees Served

 - October 2000-2002: Refugee IDA Grant by ORR for 5 years.
 117 refugees served

 - October 2007-Present: Refugee Social Services and Refugee Cash and Medical Assistance by the Tennessee Office for Refugee (TOR) through ORR.
 200-300 refugees served annually.

 - October 2011-Present: Targeted Assistance Program for Professional Recertification (Refugee Employment And Certification Help -REACH ) by ORR through TOR

 - October 2011-Present: Preventive Health Grant by ORR through TOR.

-- October 2012-present: Preferred Communities Grant was awarded to the Nashville and Memphis offices.
+- October 2012-present: Preferred Communities Grant was awarded to the Nashville office.

 Over the past few years, World Relief has experienced a rapid expansion of its programs in Tennessee as its capacity to implement and manage new programs and to recruit and work with the refugee population has grown.

 Want to Learn More?